-5.5.8.
+2.4.5.8.
 Bean metadata

-The interfaces Bean, Interceptor and Decorator provide metadata about a bean.
+The interfaces Bean and Interceptor provide metadata about a bean.

-The container must provide beans allowing a bean instance to obtain a Bean, Interceptor or Decorator instance containing its metadata:
+The container must provide beans allowing a bean instance to obtain a Bean or Interceptor instance containing its metadata:

-- a bean with scope @Dependent, qualifier @Default and type Bean which can be injected into any bean instance - a bean with scope @Dependent, qualifier @Default and type Interceptor which can be injected into any interceptor instance - a bean with scope @Dependent, qualifier @Default and type Decorator which can be injected into any decorator instance
+- a bean with scope @Dependent, qualifier @Default and type Bean which can be injected into any bean instance - a bean with scope @Dependent, qualifier @Default and type Interceptor which can be injected into any interceptor instance

-Additionally, the container must provide beans allowing interceptors and decorators to obtain information about the beans they intercept and decorate:
+Additionally, the container must provide beans allowing interceptors to obtain information about the beans they intercept:

-- a bean with scope @Dependent, qualifier @Intercepted and type Bean which can be injected into any interceptor instance, and - a bean with scope @Dependent, qualifier @Decorated and type Bean which can be injected into any decorator instance.
+• a bean with scope @Dependent, qualifier @Intercepted and type Bean which can be injected into any interceptor instance.